NSkhaldi/ETL_pipeline_spanish_power_usage/readme.md

 eléctrica peninsular) , transformation via pandas and loading to an sql database
     * The data is accessed via the public API of ESIOS (documentation: https://api.esios.ree.es/).

-*   Time & memory optimization of functions dataframe loadinng
+*   Time & memory optimization of functions & dataframe loading

 ## Files
 The repo contains: